 Students who earn associate’s degrees in nanotechnology are prepared to work in research, production, marketing, and business environments where knowledge of nanoscience is needed.

 The Nanotechnology Job Market

-Nanotechnicians work in a wide variety of fields, including biomedicine, biotechnology, agriculture production, and environmental analysis. .
-The website for Minnesota State Community College and Technical College’s Nanotechnology program quotes Jack Uldrich and Deb Newberry, the authors of the book The Next Big Thing Is Really Small.
-According to these experts, “The market for nanotechnology in the United States is rapidly growing and projected to reach $1 trillion by 2010.
+Nanotechnicians work in various fields, including biomedicine, biotechnology, agriculture production, and environmental analysis. .
+The website for Minnesota State Community College and Technical College’s Nanotechnology program quotes Jack Uldrich and Deb Newberry, the authors of the book The Next Big Thing Is Small.
+According to these experts, “The market for nanotechnology in the United States was rapidly growing and projected to reach $1 trillion by 2010.
 Growth over this period is expected to produce between 800,000 and two million new technical jobs.”

 The National Nanotechnology Initiative reports that in the United States, federal funding for nanotechnology has increased “from approximately $464 million in 2001 to nearly $1.5 billion for the 2009 fiscal year.”

 New Nanotechnology Program for Community College Students in Virginia